stangreg/Ignitron/README.md

 -------------------------------------------------------

 ### The hard way (for techies)
-Sparky stores presets in a JSON format using the SPIFFS file system.
+![Sparky][Sparky] stores presets in a JSON format using the SPIFFS file system.
 Each preset is stored in a separate file and presets are organized in a separate text file called 'PresetList.txt'.
 This list simply stored the file names of the presets, the order defines the way the banks are filled.
 An example preset file would look like this:
 ```